openai/baselines/README.md

 will set entropy coeffient to 0.1, and construct fully connected network with 3 layers with 32 hidden units in each, and create a separate network for value function estimation (so that its parameters are not shared with the policy network, but the structure is the same)

-See docstrings in [common/models.py](common/models.py) for description of network parameters for each type of model, and docstring for [baselines/ppo2/ppo2.py/learn()](ppo2/ppo2.py) fir the description of the ppo2 hyperparamters.
+See docstrings in [common/models.py](common/models.py) for description of network parameters for each type of model, and docstring for [baselines/ppo2/ppo2.py/learn()](ppo2/ppo2.py) for the description of the ppo2 hyperparamters.

 ### Example 2.
 DQN on Atari
 DQN with Atari is at this point a classics of benchmarks.
 To run the baselines implementation of DQN on Atari Pong: